 The Energy Center will review these documents and provide a draft amended EPC approval letter specifying the impact of the RAD conversion and the minimum amount of debt that will need to be addressed in the conversion.
 As a result, HUD recommends that PHAs submit the updated EPC documentation as early as possible.
 The PHA’s Financing Plan must demonstrate how the PHA will address the debt identified in the draft amended EPC approval letter.
 Following the project’s closing, HUD will issue an amended EPC approval letter to the PHA.

 Capital Fund Education and Training Community Facilities (CFCF) Program.
 CFCF provides capital funding to PHAs for the construction, rehabilitation, or purchase of facilities to provide early childhood education, adult education, and job training programs for public housing residents based on an identified need.
-Where a community facility has been developed under CFCF in connection to or serving the residents of an existing public housing project converting its assistance under RAD, residents will continue to qualify as “PHA residents” for the purposes of CFCF program compliance.
+Where a community facility has been developed under CFCF in connection with or serving the residents of a Converting Project, residents will continue to qualify as “PHA residents” for the purposes of CFCF program compliance.
 The community facility must continue to be available to public housing residents including “PHA residents.”

 Lease Termination at Conversion is Not an Adverse Action.
-24 CFR 966.4(e)(8)(i) classifies lease terminations as an adverse actions for which a tenant can seek a hearing under the PHA’s grievance procedure.
-Public housing lease terminations that occur as part of a RAD conversion do not qualify as an adverse action, provided that the tenants are provided with a notice of termination in accordance with 24 CFR 966.4(l)(3) as well as information on when and how they will receive their new Section 8 lease, which must be effective the same date the HAP contract becomes effective.
+24 CFR § 966.4(e)(8)(i) classifies lease terminations as an adverse actions for which a tenant can seek a hearing under the PHA’s grievance procedure.
+Public housing lease terminations that occur as part of a RAD conversion do not qualify as an adverse action, provided that the tenants are provided with a notice of termination in accordance with 24 CFR § 966.4(l)(3) as well as information on when and how they will receive their new Section 8 lease, which must be effective the same date the HAP Contract becomes effective.
 Grievance procedure requirements do not apply to these lease terminations.

 Special Provisions Affecting Conversions to PBVs

 Under the Demonstration, HUD has the authority to waive statutory and regulatory provisions governing the PBV program, or to establish alternative requirements for the effective conversion of assistance.
-Additionally, the RAD statute imposes certain unique requirements.
+Additionally, the RAD Statute imposes certain unique requirements and authorizes HUD to establish requirements for converted assistance under the Demonstration.

 Listed below are the “special” requirements applicable to public housing projects converting assistance to long-term PBV assistance under the First Component of the Demonstration, with reference to the affected statute and/or regulation, where applicable.
 Special requirements are grouped into four categories: Project Selection, Contract Terms, Resident Rights and Participation, and Other Miscellaneous Provisions.
-All other regulatory and statutory requirements of the PBV program in 24 CFR § Part 983 and section 8(o)(13) of the Act apply, including environmental review, Davis-Bacon, and fair housing requirements.
+All other regulatory and statutory requirements of the PBV program in 24 CFR part 983 and section 8(o)(13) of the Act apply, including environmental review, lead-based paint requirements, Davis-Bacon, and fair housing requirements.

 MTW agencies will be able to apply activities impacting the PBV program that are approved in its MTW Plan to these properties as long as they do not conflict with RAD requirements.
-RAD requirements include statutory requirements or specifically identified special provisions affecting conversions to PBVs, or other conditions and requirements, as detailed in this Notice, including, but not limited to, RAD contract forms or Riders.
-With respect to any existing PBV regulations that are waived or modified below, except where explicitly noted below, MTW agencies may modify these or other requirements of the PBV program if the activity is approved in its MTW Plan.
+RAD requirements include RAD statutory requirements, provisions of the PBV program specifically addressed in this Notice (including provisions explicitly listed in Section 1.6 of this Notice as provisions of the PBV program that MTW agencies may not alter under RAD), other conditions and requirements of this Notice, or RAD contract forms or riders.
+With respect to any existing PBV regulations that are waived or modified in this Section 1.6 pursuant to RAD authority, except where explicitly noted below, MTW agencies may modify these or other requirements of the PBV program if the activity is approved in its MTW Plan.
 All other RAD Requirements listed below or elsewhere in this Notice shall apply to MTW agencies.

 PBV Project Selection.